the-radiativity-company/inmates/README.md

 There are many ways to contribute to any of the above goals!

 The biggest current need is for code contributions to begin scrapping the data from the various county websites.
-These are currently documented here: https://docs.google.com/spreadsheets/d/1bzZqnXFybr_Hf7iTdalVAZa9VjLtRouhIMsgOoy6ARA/edit?usp=drive_web&ouid=117025765328028106544
+These are currently documented [here](https://docs.google.com/spreadsheets/d/1bzZqnXFybr_Hf7iTdalVAZa9VjLtRouhIMsgOoy6ARA/edit?usp=drive_web&ouid=117025765328028106544).

 This work is in early stages, so expect more detailed process documentation.